Revision

 whose offences are not particularly described and supported by evidence, are dangerous

-to liberty and ought not be granted.
+to liberty and shall not be granted.

-for the same offense to be twice put in jeopardy of the loss of liberty or property, nor for the same
+subject for the same offense to be twice put in jeopardy of the loss of liberty or property, nor for the same

 overt act be subject to be put in jeopardy of the loss of liberty or property